UNSW-pAWS/webapp-backend/README.md

 #### Local Imports aren't being resolved in vscode?
 If you use pylance as your python engine, you may have to add `"python.analysis.extraPaths": ["./src"]` to your settings.json inside the .vscode folder

+## Tests
+We have conducted both unit and integration tests in '/src/tests'